Skip to Content

 Requirements for Completion of Residency

-The following list outlines the minimum requirements for successful completion of the PGY1 Residency Program:
+The following outlines the minimum requirements for successful completion of the PGY1 Pharmacy Residency Program to receive a certificate.

-• Complete manuscript of publishable quality and be approved by primary project preceptor
+15. Complete manuscript of publishable quality for IRM Project 1 and approved by primary project preceptor

 Current PGY1 residents